A child's hands holding a small pot plant.

 Parenting arrangements for the 0 – 4 year age group

-Federal Magistrate Robyn Sexton’s (as she was then known) 2011 paper entitled “Parenting arrangements for the 0 – 4 year age group” provides significant information in relation to the theory of attachment, appropriate arrangements for children under the age of 4 and the questions parents and family lawyers ought ask when determining the care arrangements for young infants.
+Federal Magistrate Robyn Sexton’s (as she was then known) 2011 paper entitled “Parenting arrangements for the 0 – 4 year age group” provides significant information in relation to the theory of attachment, appropriate arrangements for children under the age of 4 and the questions parents and family lawyers ought to ask when determining the care arrangements for young children.

 Some of the points made by Federal Magistrate Sexton (as she was then known) include: